NiclasvanEyk/jetbrains-laravel-make-integration/README.md

 ### 🎯 Helpful guidance

 The plugin tries to be helpful, by **highlighting appropriate actions**, based on where in your project you triggered the action.
-If you right-click click on the "app/Http" folder, only `Controller`, `Middleware`, `Resource` and `Request` would be active, so you are not getting overwhelmed by all the other make-commands available.
+If you right-click on the "app/Http" folder, only `Controller`, `Middleware`, `Resource` and `Request` would be active, so you are not getting overwhelmed by all the other make-commands available.